iter-tools/iter-tools/API.md

 **split(source)**

-It yields each item in its source iterable as an iterable of one item.
+Yields each item in `source` as an iterable of one item.

 ```js
 split([1, 2, 3]); // Iterable[Iterable[1], Iterable[2], Iterable[3]]